linushak/devstarCode/README.md

 <img align="left" src="images/devstar_spy.png" width = "60px">

-Fortunately, one of our companions is a spy, Tom Kurious, and he have managed to sneak into the Alien War Ship.
+Fortunately, one of our companions is a spy, Tom Kurious, and he has managed to sneak into the Alien War Ship.
 During our missions, he will report valueable information that might help us to bring down the Alien War Ship!

 ## How to play ##